enthought/enable/docs/source/kiva/state.rst

 is temporarily modified.
 Using the context manager approach provides safety from "temporary" modifications becoming permanent if an uncaught exception is raised while drawing.

+In Enable and Chaco, it is frequently the case that a graphics context instance will be passed into a method for the purpose of some drawing.
+Because it is not reasonable to push the responsibility of state management "up" the call stack, the onus is on the code making state modifications to do them safely so that other changes don't leak into other code.

+**Well behaved code should take care to only modify graphics state inside a** ``with`` **block**.

 Example
 -------